AFS 2020 Vision

 Goal 1: Global Fisheries Leadership

-- Suggestion: Meetings and conferences will be convened in cooperation with other
+Suggestion: Meetings and conferences will be convened in cooperation with other organizations.

-Suggestion: Encourage remote participation via electronic media including web casts
+Suggestion: Encourage remote participation via electronic media including webcasts and videos.

 - Encourage support for increased funds to support state/provincial, federal, academic, and tribal fisheries programs, particularly critical research and monitoring.